uf-mil/mil/SSH-Keys.md

     ssh-keygen -b 4096

 When you are asked where to save the file, just use the default location (~/.ssh/id_rsa) or you may have problems later on.
 I highly recommend setting a password for the key!
 It only needs to be entered once on your machine to unlock the key, not for each SSH session like a user password.
-If you are **really** lazy, you can leave it blank and never be prompted for a password.
+If you are **really** lazy, you can leave it blank and will never be prompted for a password.

 # Copying the Cert to a Server